 Take it now and use backup contraception

 Take the missed pill immediately.
 Continue your pack.
-Use condoms for the next 7 days.
-If you had unprotected sex during the pill-free break or in the days before missing this pill, speak to a pharmacist or sexual health service about whether emergency contraception is needed.
+Use condoms or another backup method for the next 7 days.
+If you had unprotected sex during the placebo week or in the days before missing this pill, speak to a pharmacist or healthcare provider about whether emergency contraception is needed.

 Take the most recent pill and use backup contraception

 Take the most recently missed pill immediately, leave any earlier missed pills.
 Continue your pack.
 Use condoms for the next 7 days.
-If you had unprotected sex in the 7 days before missing these pills, contact a pharmacist or sexual health service about emergency contraception as soon as possible.
+If you had unprotected sex in the 7 days before missing these pills, contact a pharmacist, doctor, or sexual health clinic about emergency contraception as soon as possible.

-A miss in the middle of your pack is generally lower risk than a week-1 miss, because you have had at least 7 consecutive days of active hormones before the gap.
-The guidance for one missed pill is straightforward; two or more missed pills still require backup contraception.
+A miss in the middle of your pack is generally lower risk than a week-1 miss, because you have had at least 7 consecutive days of hormone pills before the gap.
+The guidance for one missed pill is straightforward; two or more missed pills still call for backup contraception.

 Take it now and continue your pack